jacquesfauquex/DCKV/mapxmldicom/README.md

 - markup for SQ end, item start and end, in order to simplify serialization to binary dicom
 - conversion to json with XPath 3.1 xml-to-json function
 - usability of new XPath 3.1 functions (in particular on map, but also higher order functions) on the dataset
-- modularity
-- possible reference to the modules definitions in the DICOM standard part 3
+- modularity and possible reference to the modules definitions in the DICOM standard part 3 using json schema markup

 ## implementation details